Climate of Australia: Extremes

 The most powerful heatwave in the history of south-eastern Australia occurred in January 1939.
 Adelaide (46.1 °C on the 12th), Melbourne (45.6 °C on the 13th) and Sydney (45.3 °C on the 14th) all had record-high temperatures during this period, as did many other central district areas in New South Wales, Victoria and South Australia.
-Each cities record would later be broken, with Adelaides 46.6 C on 24 January 2019, Melbournes 46.4 C on 7 February 2009 and Sydneys 45.8 C on 18 January 2013.
+Each city's record would later be broken, with Adelaide's 46.6 C on 24 January 2019, Melbourne's 46.4 C on 7 February 2009 and Sydney's 45.8 C on 18 January 2013.

 The record number of consecutive days in Melbourne over 40 °C is five, with Brisbane having two and Sydney having three.
-Heatwaves usually bring by oppressively warm nights, with Oodnadatta, SA recording an Australian record of nine nights above 30 °C in February 2004.
+Heatwaves usually bring oppressively warm nights, with Oodnadatta, SA recording an Australian record of nine nights above 30 °C in February 2004.
 Another extreme event was a prolonged period of extensive heatwaves known as the Angry Summer in early 2013.

 Marble Bar achieved 160 consecutive days above 37.8 C in 1923–24.
 Nyang had an average maximum of 44.8 °C for the months of February 1998 and January 2005, an Australian record.
 At the other extreme, average January maximums are near 15 °C on the highest peaks of the south-east ranges and near 20 °C in much of Tasmania.
 In most of the desert region during summer, cool days are rare and usually associated with major rain events—a rather exceptional example occurred in February 1949, when many areas failed to reach 20 °C on one or more days, and the maximum at Boulia, western Queensland was at 14.4 °C, which was 23 °C below normal.

 Many other locations in Australia, except those above 500 metres, have extreme maximums between 43 and 48 °C. Most Tasmanian sites away from the north coast have had extreme maximums between 35 and 40 °C. The lowest extreme maximums are found along the north coast of Tasmania (e.g. 29.5 °C at Low Head) and at high elevations (27.0 °C at Thredbo).
 While extreme high temperatures are more common inland than they are near the coast, notable extreme maxima have been observed near the coast; 50.7 °C at Onslow, 50.5 °C at Mardie, 49.9 °C at Nullarbor, South Australia, 49.8 °C at Eucla, South Australia and 49.5 °C at Port Augusta, South Australia.